 \subsection{Generate CLIP Proposals}

 To obtain useful information for the novel categories, we need to select some meaningful image regions for distillation. we expect these regions to contain some novel category objects, and introduce information of the novel categories.
 ViLD trains an RPN with base category annotations and uses the proposals from this RPN as the distillation regions.
-However, since the RPN is learned to predict base categories, which makes the proposals bias toward the areas which contain the base categories and ignore the areas which potentially have the novel category instance.
-Instead of using the RPN to determine where to distill, we decide to use CLIP~\cite{radford2021learning}.
-Trained with 400 million image and text pairs collected from the internet, CLIP is learned to discriminate a large number of categories.
+However, since the RPN is trained to predict base categories, which makes the proposals bias toward the areas that contain the base categories and ignore the areas that potentially have the novel category instance.
+Instead of using the RPN to determine where to distill, we decided to use CLIP~\cite{radford2021learning}.
+Trained with 400 million image and text pairs collected from the internet, CLIP is trained to discriminate a large number of categories.
 Therefore, if the region contains a novel object, the CLIP should yield high confidence in it.
 We name these regions CLIP Proposals.
 Fig~\ref{clip_proposal} demonstrates how to generate CLIP Proposal.

 To select image regions as the CLIP Proposals, we first generate anchors over the image $I$.
-Then we crop the image base on the anchors and extract the feature for these anchors from CLIP's vision encoder.
+Then we crop the image based on the anchors and extract the feature for these anchors from CLIP's vision encoder.
 We generate the text embeddings $T_{i}$ for a given dictionary from the CLIP's text encoder.
-In zero-shot detection setting, in addition to the information of the novel categories, we also need the knowledge of the base categories.
+In addition to the information of the novel categories, we also need knowledge of the base categories.
 Thus, we use all category names as the dictionary.
 We classify each anchor by calculating the cosine similarity score between its image feature and all text embeddings.
 We use the score after the softmax of the predicted category as the objectness score $o_{i}$ of the anchor.
 We finally select the anchors with high objectness scores after the Non-Maximum Suppression (NMS) as CLIP Proposals.